gabe-heim/wg-gmd/activity-metrics/code-review-efficiency.md

 ## 1. Description
 What is the number of merged code changes/number of abandoned code change requests?

+Measured as a ratio of merged code changes : number of abandoned code change requests.

+Being "abandoned" is defined as the pull request of the code change having never been merged and has been closed at least once.

 ## 2. Use Cases
 Provide examples of how the metric might inform different stakeholders through use cases.